MicrosoftDocs/VBA-Docs/api/Access.TabControl.MultiRow.md

 # TabControl.MultiRow property (Access)

-You can use the **MultiRow** property to specify or determine whether a tab control can display more than one row of tabs.
+Use the **MultiRow** property to specify or determine whether a tab control can display more than one row of tabs.
 Read/write **Boolean**.

 ## Syntax